 Employers serve a pivotal role, acting as a bridge between the academic and the practitioner's world.
 Employers provide students with the chance to apply their academic studies in the work place, gaining valuable hands-on experience and career insights

-While all employer inquiries are welcome, the CMU political science internship program seeks to partner with organizations in the following five categories:
+While all employer inquiries are welcome, the CMU political science & public administration internship program seeks to partner with organizations in the following five categories:

 - Elected officials at the national, state & local level; such as office of the governor, U.S. congress, and state legislature.